pulumi/docs/pulumi-hugo/themes/default/content/blog/announcing-v6-of-the-pulumi-aws-classic-provider/index.md

 ![aws_sdk](aws_sdk.png)

 One particular optimization is related to `wafv2` resources, that were particularly difficult to use in Pulumi AWS v5 (issue [one](https://github.com/pulumi/pulumi-aws/issues/2276), [two](https://github.com/pulumi/pulumi-aws/issues/1117[), [three](https://github.com/pulumi/pulumi-aws/issues/2250)).
-The new release includes refactored `wafv2` types to recursive shapes, which enabled us to remove a lot of excess generated code.
+The new release includes the refactored `wafv2` module that properly define recursive types, which enabled us to remove a lot of excess generated code.

 Smaller SDK sizes mean faster downloads, snappier experience with editors and code completion tools, less time needed for `pulumi preview` and `pulumi up` operations, and smaller binaries, all of which contribute to a streamlined developer experience for Pulumi users.